emotiq/emotiq/README.md

 release of `emotiq-external-libs` from [Releases](https://github.com/emotiq/emotiq-external-libs/releases)

+All these compilations and linking are done transparently during normal systems quikload process, so no additional steps are required.

 As a convenience, loading the ASDF definition for `crypto-pairings` will attempt to run the script to create the native libraries.
 If one is updating this tree from a previous version, one may explicitly have